-Nothing but the real thing will do.
+Ain’t nothing like the real thing baby…nothing like the real thing.
 Real St. Louis Gooey Butter Cake is a yeast bread layer topped with the namesake ‘gooey’ layer.
-Walk away from the cake mix and try the real thing!
+Walk away from the cake mix and try this legacy treat instead!

 I first posted this recipe several years ago but it was lost in that dark hole called ‘Archives’ and seen by few.
 When the Food Network theme for this week called for ‘Cake’ I decided it was time to refresh this post and share it with more than me, myself and I.